10+ Spectacular Road Trips in South Africa You Can’t Miss!

 Well, I’m here to tell you nay-nay.
 That is fake news.

-The region went above and beyond my expectations and I would 12/10 recommend carving out time in your calendar for wildflower season road trip.
+The region went above and beyond my expectations, and I would 12/10 recommend carving out time in your calendar for a wildflower season road trip.

-The best part about Namaqualand is you can break up the itinerary to suit your schedule.
+The best part about Namaqualand is that you can break up the itinerary to suit your schedule.

 Only have a weekend and want to drive max three hours from your home in Cape Town?
 Hit up the West Coast, Darling and the Cederberg – all under 4-hours away with rolling landscapes of candy-coloured blooms.